faizanvahevaria/chrisamow.github.io/_posts/2016-12-23-linux-bitwig-padkontrol-update.md

 #then set the apps to use the pulseaudio-alsa
 ```

+It is interesting and odd to see the sounds triggered by the padkontrol showing up as network traffic on my system monitor (yes I checked 3 times to make sure it wasnt the cpu)!!

-GOAL: get the padkontrol to work on bitwig
+#GOAL: get the padkontrol to work on bitwig

 As noted by others, the built-in script for padkontrol does not seem to work at all, but the generic one does.